Raja-Muhammad-Bilal-Arshad/Automatic-wifi-login/README.md

 ## Prerequisites
 - Windows 10 or later
 - PowerShell (built-in on Windows)
-- Administrative privileges may be required for certain networks
+- Network should be by connected during the whole process

 ## Installation & Setup